AverageMarcus/cluster-api-provider-kind/README.md

 There are a few limitations that you need to be aware of:

 * Kind doesn't provide any way of modifying the config of a running cluster so updates to a `KindCluster` have no effect on the underlying cluster.
 * Kind requires the Docker binary to function.
-Kind itself uses CRI / Containerd rather than Docker so the provider currently needs to run outside of the management cluster.
+Kind itself uses CRI / Containerd rather than Docker so the provider requires a REST API server running on the host to interact with Kind.

 ---